CollapseLauncher/Collapse/PRIVACY.md

 ## 1. Information We Do Not Collect

 Collapse Launcher is committed to preserving your privacy and does not collect any personally identifiable information (PII).
 We do not track your usage, access, or any personal data related to your interaction with the program.
+However, we do collect error data to aid in development.
+This data is stored on our self-hosted, Sentry-compatible dashboard server, which is accessible only to our core development team.
+We try our best to strip any PII data from being collected.
+You can disable this anytime by going to the application settings.

 ## 2. Third-Party Services